ligato/docs/docs/developer-guide/kvscheduler.md

 * **Graph Refresh** is the process of updating the graph content to reflect the real SB state.
 This is achieved by calling the `Retrieve` function of every descriptor that supports this operation, and adding/updating graph vertices with the retrieved values.
 Refresh is performed just before the [Full or Downstream resync](#resync).
 Or after a failed CRUD operation for only those vertices impacted by the failure.

-* **KVDescriptor** implements CRUD operations and defines derived values and dependencies for a single value type.
+* **KV Descriptor** implements CRUD operations and defines derived values and dependencies for a single value type.
 To learn more, please read how to [implement your own KVDescriptor](kvdescriptor.md).

 ### Dependencies

-The scheduler must learn about two types of relationships between values utilized by the scheduling algorithm.
+The KV Scheduler must learn about two types of relationships between values utilized by the scheduling algorithm.

 1. `A` **depends on** `B`: